BCLab-UNM/SwarmBaseCode-ROS/README.md

   qtcreator &
   ```

-4. Choose "Open File or Project" from the File menu.
+4. Choose "Open File or Project" from the File menu

 5. Navigate to ```~/rover_workspace/src/rqt_rover_gui/```

 6. Select CMakeLists.txt

-7. Click "Yes" to creating a .pro file.
+7. Click "Yes" to creating a .pro file

 8. Enter ```~/rover_workspace/build``` as the default build path

-9. Click Configure Project.
+9. Click Configure Project

-10. Click on the Projects icon on the left toolbar.
+10. Click on the Projects icon on the left toolbar

-11. Enter ```-DCMAKE_INSTALL_PREFIX=../install -DCATKIN_DEVEL_PREFIX=../devel``` in the CMake arguments text box.
+11. Enter ```-DCMAKE_INSTALL_PREFIX=../install -DCATKIN_DEVEL_PREFIX=../devel``` in the CMake arguments text box

-12. Click the Edit toolbox icon on the left.
+12. Click the Edit toolbox icon on the left

 13. Double-click CMakeLists.txt

-14. Click the "Build Now" button to build the project.
+14. Click the "Build Now" button to build the project

-Qt Creator can now be used to build the rover_workspace.
+Qt Creator can now be used to build the rover_workspace